Borderliner/Meshki/README.md

 ## License

-All parts of Meshki are free to use and abuse under the [open-source MIT license](https://github.com/Borderliner/Meshki/blob/master/LICENSE.md).
+All parts of Meshki are free to use and abuse under the [open-source MIT license](https://github.com/Borderliner/Meshki/blob/master/LICENSE.md).<br>
+All other non-Meshki codes have their own licenses.
+Check out their repositories for more information.

 ## Acknowledgement

 Meshki started by Mohammad Reza Hajianpour as a fork of [Skeleton](https://github.com/dhg/Skeleton).
-Although it has changed a lot, and Meshki has experienced a total overhaul.
+Although it has changed a lot, and Meshki has experienced a total overhaul.<br>
 Skeleton was created by [Dave Gamache](https://twitter.com/dhg).